ConvertCalculator Icon

 Layered images are images that are stacked on top of each other.
 You can see every image as a layer.
 By controlling which layer is visible and which is not, you can build up a complete and unique image with layers, depending on which layers you show.

-Layering, or stacking, the images is a way more efficient way of displaying configurations than adding images for each configuration.
-Let's say we have a product configurator with 4 parameters and each parameter has 4 options.
+Layering, or stacking, the images is a much more efficient way of displaying configurations than adding images for each configuration.
+Let's say we have a product configurator with 4 parameters, and each parameter has 4 options.
 These approaches make a huge difference:

 • Layered = 4 + 4 + 4 + 4 = 16 images needed